Home

 Changes to Allied Health Rates

 Note that changes to rates are dependent on the type of service.
-What's changed:
+The key changes:

 The NDIA has also introduced new Support Item Numbers to better distinguish between types of Allied health services: